top of page

 The article, which focuses on human-nature relationships and increasing awareness and appreciation for nature, was written together with Nirit Keren, based on work with education teams in the north of the country together with the Eco-appreciation model.
 The model offers an eco-humanistic educational practice approach, in which teachers learn how to cultivate their conscious connection to nature, so that they can also instill this in their students.
 The article presents practical exercises for using the model, emphasizing an authentic experience of connection to nature and three main components: an authentic experience of eco-hokra, the dimensions of time and place, and the individual-collective scale.
-Link to the article in issue 1 of Spirit of the World 2025
+Link to the article in issue 1 of Spirit of the World 2025 (Hebrew)

 The Eco-Appreciation Perspective: Implementing a practical approach in Nature Therapy